NathanKr/foreach-async-await-problem/README.md

 This is not working -> check server-async-for-sample-problem.js and server-async-foreach-sample-problem.js

 <h2>Solution</h2>
-use Promise.all -> check server-async-loop-ok.js
+use Promise.all -> check these versions server-async-loop-ok-ver1.js and server-async-loop-ok-ver2